Cyfrin/cyfrin-audit-reports/reports_md/2025-06-10-cyfrin-bunni-v2.1.md

 **Bacon Labs:** Fixed the LibCarpetedDoubleGeometricDistribution rounding issue in [PR \#127](https://github.com/timeless-fi/bunni-v2/pull/127).
 Agreed that the total density slightly exceeding `Q96` is fine.

 **Cyfrin:** Verified, carpet liquidity is now rounded up in `LibCarpetedDoubleGeometricDistribution::liquidityDensityX96`.

+### Just in time (JIT) liquidity can be used to inflate rebalance order amounts

+**Description:** As reported in the Trail of Bits audit, the addition of JIT liquidity before a swap that would trigger a rebalance order can inflate the amount required fulfil the order beyond that which would typically be within the pool.
+With the modification to allow Bunni liquidity to be used during fulfilment of rebalance orders, this has implications for both the pool being rebalanced and liquidity from any other pools that are used in this process.
+Ultimately, this can in certain scenarios require the fulfiller to provide JIT liquidity of their own to carry out the rebalance, resulting in a less profitable fulfilment than expected and potentially DoS'ing withdrawals in other pools.
+The profitable addition of JIT liquidity by an attacker is however realistically quite unlikely, especially as it is not possible to perform any action after the rebalance order fulfilment during the same transaction since the transient re-entrancy guard will remain locked.
+Additionally, it is not possible to withdraw the liquidity before the rebalance order is either process or expired (in which case it is recalculated) unless the `withdrawalUnblocked` override is set.
+Even still, this may result in undesirable behavior such as leaving the pool originally intended to be rebalanced in an unbalanced state and so should be carefully considered before deploying to production.

+**Bacon Labs:** Acknowledged.
+We agree that the issue is unlikely to occur in practice due to both the lack of a profit motive and the lack of a clear impact on the pool operations.

+**Cyfrin:** Acknowledged.

 \clearpage
 ## Gas Optimization